Spectrum generating algebra for the pure spinor superstring: Physical spectrum

 The closed string case will be discussed first.
 To understand the action of the operators $\overline{V}_{i}$ and $\overline{W}_{\dot{a}}$, consider the commutator $\left[\overline{V}_{i}\left(p\right),U_{j}\left(z;k\right)\right]$.
 The OPE

 will always appear and it is directly related to the mass levels of the superstring.
 Single-valuedness of \eqref{eq:OPEclosedX+X-} will imply the discretization of $p$ in terms of $k$: $2\left(k\cdot p\right)\in\mathbb{Z}$.
-This will be required in order for the operators to have any meaning at all, determining an acceptable operation for $\overline{V}_{i}$ and $\overline{W}_{\dot{a}}$ when commuting with $U_{j}$ and $Y_{a}$.
+This will be required in order for the operators to have any meaning at all \footnote{This is of course frame independent, but the light-cone frame used here is much easier to deal with, as unphysical polarizations (BRST-exact states) are straightforward to identify.
+The physical meaning of this quantization is deeply related to the Virasoro conditions, as it is clear in the bosonic string, for example.
+However, the gauge-fixing mechanism that provides the pure spinor formalism its BRST-like charge was just recently discovered \cite{Berkovits:2014aia}, where a twistor like constraint replaces the usual Virasoro ones.
+That is why this quantization condition seems to be technical rather than fundamentally based. }, determining an acceptable operation for $\overline{V}_{i}$ and $\overline{W}_{\dot{a}}$ when commuting with $U_{j}$ and $Y_{a}$.
 Note also that whenever $k\cdot p\leq0$, the commutator vanishes, as there are only simple poles coming from the contractions of $d_{\dot{a}}$ with the superfields $U_{j}$ and $Y_{a}$.

 From the state-operator map, the ground states associated to the algebra \eqref{eq:DDFalgebra} will be denoted by $\left|i;k\right\rangle $ and $\left|a;k\right\rangle $.
 They correspond, respectively, to the operators $U{}_{i}\left(z;k\right)$ and $Y_{a}\left(z;k\right)$ defined in \eqref{eq:masslessverticesp+}.
 Then, the DDF-operators $\overline{V}_{i}\left(\frac{n}{2k}\right)$ and $\overline{W}_{\dot{a}}\left(\frac{n}{2k}\right)$, where $n\in\mathbb{Z}^{+}$, will generate the excited configurations.
 For example,